 Pros: you might feel safer going with an agency.
 They should definitely be able to get the job done.

-Agencies are great at having skilled people on staff (reducing the flake factor), being able to guide you with options and delivering a (hopefully) great product.
+Agencies are great at having skilled people on staff (reducing the flake factor), being able to guide you with options, and delivering a (hopefully) great product.
 The biggest concern with an agency is cost and competing clients.
 An agency will typically cost more than a designer and for small business owners, that’s not always a great option.
-But this is because agencies deliver.
+But this is because agencies have to pay people on staff.